Apollo1840/machine_learning_theory/multi-modal/CLIP.md

  - Text Encoder: Use a Transformer-based text encoder to convert tokenized text into fixed-dimensional embeddings.
 3. Training Objective
  - Minimise InfoNCE Loss to maximize the cosine similarity of correct pairs.
-4. Training Procedure
+4. Training Details
-Initialization: Start with random weights for both encoders or optionally use pretrained weights if available.
-Batching: Use large batches (e.g., 32,768 pairs) to increase diversity and stabilization in training.
+ -  Batching: Use large batches (e.g., 32,768 pairs) to increase diversity and stabilization in training.
-Optimizer: Use Adam with weight decay regularization.
-Learning Rate Schedule: Use a cosine annealing learning rate schedule for smooth decay.
-Data Augmentation: Apply augmentations to images (e.g., random cropping) to improve generalization.
-5. Scaling
-Use larger models and compute resources as necessary.
-CLIP scaled from ResNet-50 to larger models like Vision Transformer (ViT-L/14).
-Train for a sufficient number of epochs to ensure convergence, often requiring significant computational resources.
-6. Evaluation
+5. Evaluation
 After training, evaluate the model's zero-shot transfer capability by generating text prompts corresponding to target tasks (e.g., class names) and computing similarity scores with images.
 Test on various datasets to measure generalization and task adaptability.